Pylons/pyramid/docs/designdefense.rst

 Using such wrappers, we strive to always hide the ZCA API from application developers.
-Application developers should just never know about the ZCA API: they should call a Python function with some object germane to the domain as an argument, and it should returns a result.
+Application developers should just never know about the ZCA API: they should call a Python function with some object germane to the domain as an argument, and it should return a result.
 A corollary that follows is that any reader of an application that has been written using :app:`Pyramid` needn't understand the ZCA API either.